ProjectTech4DevAI/kaapi-guardrails/development.md

 The Docker Compose files are configured so that each of the services is available in a different port in `localhost`.

-For the backend, we use the same port that would be used by their local development server, so, the backend is at `http://localhost:8000`.
+For the backend, Docker maps container port `8000` to host port `8001`, so the backend is at `http://localhost:8001`.

 This way, you could turn off a Docker Compose service and start its local development service, and everything would keep working, because it all uses the same ports.